coreybutler/tappedout/README.md

 # tappedout

 A simple "back to basics" JavaScript test runner for producing [TAP-formatted](https://testanything.org) results.
+It is runtime agnostic and built using ES Modules.

 It is built using ES module syntax, drawing _inspiration_ from the [tape](https://github.com/substack/tape) library.
 It shares several similarities, but should not be considered "the same".
 The API has several different methods.
 Furthermore, tappedout is runtime-agnostic.
 It will work in browsers, Node, Deno, and any other ECMAScript-compliant (ES5+) runtime.